Adventure Time returns on HBO Max: 6 reasons you don't want to miss it

-Adventure Time ended in 2018, but the popular animated TV series is returning with four new hour-long specials on streaming service HBO Max, and I couldn't be happier.
+Popular animated TV series Adventure Time ended in 2018, but it's returning with four new hour-long specials on streaming service HBO Max, and I couldn't be happier.

 The four Adventure Time: Distant Lands specials on HBO Max will center on not just Finn the human and Jake the dog, but other beloved characters like Princess Bubblegum of Candy Kingdom, Marceline the vampire with her electric guitar that was once a battle ax, and happy handheld computer BMO, who just wants to be pals with everyone.
 Which is just the kind of joy we need in these times of coronavirus quarantine and lockdown.

-HBO Max launched May 27, and the Distant Lands specials will follow starting Thursday, June 25.
+HBO Max launched May 27, and the Distant Lands specials followed on Thursday, June 25.
 Here are my top reasons Adventure Time is so much fun to get lost in, and why now is the perfect time to start watching.

 See also: HBO Max launches Wednesday: Discounts, free upgrades, shows and movies to expect